 - Complete and sign a Financial Statement/Affidavit of Support, verified by a bank or employer; a letter from the sponsor, proclaiming financial responsibility and guaranteeing financial support for the student, must accompany the financial support affidavit (the U.S. Department of Immigration and Naturalization requires the school to determine how an international student will meet expenses while enrolled at the school before the school is permitted to issue an I-20 form) - International applicants and any visa holders whose native language is not English must provide proof of English proficiency.
 English proficiency is met with the Test of English as a Foreign Language (TOEFL), taken within 1 year of desired matriculation date.
-A minimum Internet-based TOEFL score of 64 is required with a minimum reading score of 15, a minimum listening score of 14, a minimum speaking score of 18 and a minimum writing score of 17 is preferred.
-Test score reports must be sent directly to the admissions coordinator from TOEFL.
-Cayce Reilly School TOEFL code is C391.

-- Applicants may be exempt from the TOEFL requirement if they have earned a U.S. high school diploma, having attended all four years of high school in the U.S. - Be free of contagious disease.
-Any question regarding this requirement should be discussed with the massage school administrator at the time the application is made - Be free of contagious disease; any question regarding this requirement should be discussed with the school administrator at the time the application is made.
+A minimum Internet-based TOEFL score of 61 and total score of 57 for the paper delivered TOEFL is required Test score reports must be sent directly to the admissions coordinator from TOEFL.
+Cayce Reilly School TOEFL code is C391. - Applicants may be exempt from the TOEFL requirement if they have earned a U.S. high school diploma, having attended all four years of high school in the U.S. - Be free of contagious disease.
+Any question regarding this requirement should be discussed with the massage school administrator at the time the application is made